slipstream/SlipStreamDocumentation/docs/nuvlacity/nuvla.rst

 On the Dashboard, you will see NuvlaBox edge devices and clouds that you can access and an empty list of deployments.
-The user in the screenshot has access to one NuvlaBox device (nuvlabox-leo-esaki), one region in the Exoscale_ cloud, and one region in the AWS_ cloud.
+The user in the screenshot has access to one NuvlaBox device (nuvlabox-carl-cori), one region in the Exoscale_ cloud, and one region in the AWS_ cloud.

 User Profile